Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators: Introduction and Motivation

 \section{Introduction and Motivation}

-The subject of our article has its motivation in the Lie theory for finite dimensional simple Lie algebras applied to the problem of branching rules and composition structure of generalized Verma modules, and dually in the geometrical problem related to the construction of invariant bilinear differential operators or Rankin-Cohen-like brackets for automorphic forms associated to orthogonal groups.
+The subject of our article has its motivation in the Lie theory for finite dimensional simple Lie algebras applied to the problem of branching rules and composition structure of generalized Verma modules, and dually in the geometrical situation related to the construction of equivariant bilinear differential operators or Rankin-Cohen-like brackets associated to orthogonal groups.

-The bilinear invariant differential operators, as the simplest representatives of multilinear invariant differential operators organized in an $A_\infty$-homotopical structure, appear in a wide range of Lie theoretic applications.
-For example, the classical Rankin-Cohen brackets realized by holomorphic $SL(2,\mR)$-invariant bilinear differential operators on the upper half plane $\mH$ are devised, originally in a number theoretic context, to produce from a given pair of modular forms another modular form.
-They turn out to be intertwining operators producing ring structure on $SL(2,\mR)$ holomorphic discrete series representations, and can be analytically continued to the full range of inducing characters.
-Consequently, such operators were constructed in several specific situations of interest related to Jacobi forms, Siegel modular forms, holomorphic discrete series of causal symmetric spaces of Cayley type, etc., \cite{grad}, \cite{ey}, \cite{dp}.
+The classical Rankin-Cohen brackets realized by holomorphic $SL(2,\mR)$-equivariant bilinear differential operators on the upper half plane $\mH$ are devised, originally in a number theoretic context, to produce from a given pair of modular forms another modular form.
+They turn out to be intertwining operators responsible for the ring structure on $SL(2,\mR)$ holomorphic discrete series representations, and can be analytically continued to the full range of inducing characters.
+Consequently, such operators were constructed by different techniques in several specific situations of interest related to Jacobi forms, Siegel modular forms, holomorphic discrete series of causal symmetric spaces of Cayley type, real symmetric pairs of split rank one, etc., cf. \cite{grad}, \cite{ey}, \cite{dp}, \cite{kope}.

-The main reason behind the underlying classification scheme for such class of operators is inspired by geometrical analysis on manifolds with, e.g., the conformal structure, and related PDE problems of geometrical origin.
-For $\tilde M$ a smooth (or, complex) manifold equipped with a filtration of its tangent bundle $T\tilde M$, ${\fam2 V}$ a smooth (or holomorphic) vector bundle on $\tilde M$ and $J^k{\fam2 V}$ the weighted jet bundle, a bilinear differential pairing between sections of the bundle ${\fam2 V}$ and sections of the bundle ${\fam2 W}$ to sections of a bundle ${\fam2 Y}$ is a sheaf homomorphism